Chogokin: Vintage Chogokin

 Chogokin toys were generally produced in ST (short for "standard" and usually in the range of 5" in height) or DX ("deluxe" and usually much larger; additionally this class of Chogokin product usually came with more features such as separating parts and more complex weaponry, usually with launching projectiles (which are usually fists as a tribute to Mazinger Z as the first Chogokin) as weapons) sizes.

 Many of these toys were re-released in the United States.
 Mattel sold a selection of Chogokin toys under the name Shogun Warriors in the late-1970s.
 Bandai America sold other Chogokin toys under the Godaikin line in the early-1980s.
-In the wake of a 1979 rumor of a boy choking to death on a missile fired from a Battlestar Galactica toy manufactured by Mattel, many of the later Shogun Warriors toys had their spring-loaded missiles modified to launch "child-safe" projectiles, according to safety rules.
+In the wake of a boy dying after choking on a missile fired from a Battlestar Galactica toy manufactured by Mattel, many of the later Shogun Warriors toys had their spring-loaded missiles modified to launch "child-safe" projectiles, according to safety rules.
 The Godaikin releases were targeted at an older audience and, as such, were largely identical to the original Japanese releases but at the cost of affordability for the average consumer leading to the downfall of the toyline.